 The flat fee ensures that the client knows exactly how much the fees will be.
 And once the fee is paid, critical decisions about how the case will be defended can be made without consideration of cost; pursuing another motion or going to trial instead of accepting a plea offer will not increase the cost, and will not require more money be paid.

-Second: It isn’t helpful to call around to various lawyers and ask what each charges for a particular case.
-Except for some very minor types of traffic cases, a quality lawyer usually would not and should not quote you a fee over the phone.
-It takes a much more extensive conversation and consideration of many factors unique to your case before a lawyer has enough information to set an appropriate fee.
+Second: Price shopping among many lawyers isn’t usually helpful to you.
+Look for a lawyer you connect with, who listens to you and takes the time to answer your questions.
+Yes, ask about cost, that’s important.
+But, except for some very minor types of traffic cases, a quality lawyer usually would not and should not quote you a fee over the phone without hearing about the facts of the case, your goals, and your circumstances.
+It takes a more extensive conversation and consideration of many factors unique to your case before a lawyer has enough information to set an appropriate fee.

 Many cases require the assistance of a private investigator.
 Your lawyer can’t go interview witnesses by himself.
 If he does, he runs the risk of becoming a witness himself.
 Here is how that can happen: